nearform/mira/docs/samples/README.md

 ### Overview
 This sample application uses many AWS services and can be used as a reference to create a complex infrastructure using Mira.

-An high level description of TITUS can be summarized with:
+At a high level, TITUS is composed of:

 - React frontend
 - Api service